gsblinkhorn/CatBot/README.md

 Print-outs should appear in the terminal as the program executes.
 Upon successful completion, the email should be received by all addresses in your TO list.
 The program will terminate after successfully sending the email.

 ## Raspberry Pi as a Dedicated Computer
 This script can be setup to run automatically on any computer with a reliable internet connection.
 Rather than use my laptop, I took this as an opportuntiy to get and learn how to use a Raspberry Pi.
-After setting up the Raspbian OS, I cloned the Github repository and tried using crontab to execute my python driver.py file at a given time - the command failed to  execute properly dispite numerous changes, but I eventually found a work-around.
+After setting up the Raspbian OS, I cloned the Github repository and tried using Cron to execute my python driver.py file at a given time - the command failed to  execute properly despite numerous changes made to it, but I eventually found a work-around.
 Rather than execute the driver file directly (python /path/to/file/driver.py), I created a bash script called job.sh that the crontab command executes instead (crontab command : * * * * * ~/job.sh).

 ### job.sh
 #!/bin/sh